j-flan/Ousted/README.md

 # Ousted
-"Crestfall written in JavaScript using Vue.js"
+"Crestfall" written in JavaScript using Vue.js